-- Graduates of the programme will be able to provide IT solutions to address the business and societal needs. - Graduates of the programme will contribute significantly in the technological developments of Information Technology through research practices. - Graduates of the programme will hone their professional expertise in quest for improved career opportunities through sustained learning. - Graduates of the programme will be able to lead a team of diversified professionals with good communication skills, leadership virtues and professional ethics.
+- PEO 1.
+Graduates of the programme will provide IT solutions to address the business and societal needs. - PEO 2.
+Graduates of the programme will contribute significantly in the technological developments of Information Technology through research practices. - PEO 3.
+Graduates of the programme will hone their professional expertise in quest for improved career opportunities through sustained learning. - PEO 4.
+Graduates of the programme will lead a team of diversified professionals with good communication skills, leadership virtues and professional ethics.